 If inflation is unpredictable, then financial planning is difficult, for people, firms, governments, and other organizations.
 Business and investment tools, such as present value and future value, become virtually worthless, since present and future value have little meaning when the value of the currency fluctuates unpredictably.

 A great example is Bitcoin.
-Over the course of a few months, from July to November 2017, the price of 1 Bitcoin varied from less than $3000 to more than $7800.
-So if you deposited 100 Bitcoins in a bank account paying 5% interest, then at the end of 1 year, you will have 105 Bitcoins, but you will have no idea what that money will be worth then.
+In 2017, the price of 1 Bitcoin varied from less than $1000 to more than $17000.
+If you deposited 100 Bitcoins in a bank account paying 5% interest, then at the end of 1 year, you will have 105 Bitcoins, but you will have no idea what that money will be worth then.
 So how can you plan what to do with it?
 If it drops substantially in value, then you may be able to buy a scooter.
 If it greatly increases in value, as it has, then you may be able to buy a Rolls-Royce.
 And this is just a personal expense.
 Imagine if you are running a business!

 Factors Mitigating Inflation

 Inflation is overestimated because it does not include the purchases of cheaper substitutions or the quality improvements of products and services, or even the introduction of new products and services.
 When prices increase, people often buy cheaper substitutes.
 This substitution effect mitigates or eliminates the loss of purchasing power from inflation.
 Although the CPI is based on a consumer market basket of goods and services in quantities considered an average purchase, the average purchase changes over time, and that is not reflected in the CPI basket of goods and services until later.

 Price indexes also do not measure quality improvements, since it is difficult to quantify.
 The CPI does try to assess quality improvements, but these adjustments probably do not reflect all the quality differences.